pseudomuto/protoc-gen-doc/README.md

 you need support for a custom output format, see the built-in templates in [src/templates](src/templates) for how to write your own.
-If you just want to customize the look of the HTML output, just put your CSS in `stylesheet.css` next to the output file and it will be picked up.
+If you just want to customize the look of the HTML output, put your CSS in `stylesheet.css` next to the output file and it will be picked up.

 ## Writing Documentation